David Grann does the Osage murders justice in ‘Killers of the Flower Moon’

 KLINE: How did you arrive at the title “Killers of the Flower Moon”?

 GRANN: The Osage have a name for each different moon, and the month of May is referred to as this kind of flower-killing moon because the little flowers spread across the prairie and then the larger plants come and sort of steal their life.
-The first murder took place in May—at least one of the first murders that Molly Burkhart [the book’s central protagonist] became aware of when her sister disappeared—and there’s also another murder in that month, another disappearance, and so it seemed like a metaphor that reflected the story, and also began the story very much within the Osage tradition, which is how Molly would have seen these events unfolding.
+The first murder took place in May—at least one of the first murders that Mollie Burkhart [the book’s central protagonist] became aware of when her sister disappeared—and there’s also another murder in that month, another disappearance, and so it seemed like a metaphor that reflected the story, and also began the story very much within the Osage tradition, which is how Mollie would have seen these events unfolding.

 KLINE: Obsession is a recurring theme throughout your work.
 It appears in the subtitles of two of your books, and it’s also a word that’s sometimes used to describe your reporting process.
 Do you think of yourself as obsessed?